32 Best and Worst Frozen Breakfast Foods

 1 sandwich, 150 calories, 4 g fat, 2 g saturated fat, 400 mg sodium, 19 g carbs, 2 g fiber, < 1 g sugar, 10 g protein

 Kale, tomato, and goat cheese are delicious toppers for this multigrain flatbread, but a mere 150 calories, isn’t anywhere near enough to keep you satiated through the morning.
-To complete your meal, pair the sammy with a bowl of berries topped with dried, unsweetened coconut and chopped almonds.
+To complete your meal, pair this best frozen breakfast sandwich with a bowl of berries topped with dried, unsweetened coconut, and chopped almonds.

 Vitalicious Blueberry Muffin Top